yuchenakaleslie/yuchenakaleslie.github.io/_pages/experience.md

 ### Conference talks

-> During PhD, I am honored to have given oral presentations of our research works in several international conferences reolving around the themes of `uncertainty quantification` and `machine learning`.
+> I have given oral presentations of our research works in several international conferences reolving around the themes of `uncertainty quantification` and `machine learning`.

 | Year          | Conference           |
 | ------------- | --------------------:|